-In light of alarming statistics across the world, obesity is a bonafide pandemic.
-According to the World Health Organization’s obesity fact sheet:
+In light of alarming statistics worldwide, obesity is a bona fide pandemic.
+According to the World Health Organization’s Obesity Fact Sheet:

 - Worldwide obesity has nearly tripled since 1975.

 - In 2016, more than 1.9 billion adults were overweight, of whom over 650 million were obese.